 Easy Law for Landlords Course

-Laying them open to potential problems and errors made through lack of understanding.
+If not this may lay you open to potential problems and errors made through lack of understanding.

 This course will help you understand things – almost as if you were a lawyer yourself – allowing you to do more yourself (and avoid lawyers fees)!